I grew up in Hawaii with no path to aviation. I built one anyway.

 Aviation is where I want to be.
 The tech background didn't go away — it just found a better flight deck.

-Five years as a software engineer, including two at Jeppesen ForeFlight.
+Now a flight simulator technician at Flight Sim Coach.
+Five years as a software engineer before that, including two at Jeppesen ForeFlight.

-At ForeFlight, I built the content delivery system, contributed on the community events feature, and designed the server-side education video layer for the mobile app.
-Before that I built data pipelines and mentored engineering teams at Arkatechture, and developed full-stack web applications at Frontdesk.
+At Flight Sim Coach I provide remote support and instruction for pilots and enthusiasts running X-Plane 11 and 12.
+Before that, at ForeFlight, I built the content delivery system, contributed on the community events feature, and designed the server-side education video layer for the mobile app.
+Earlier I built data pipelines and mentored engineering teams at Arkatechture, and developed full-stack web applications at Frontdesk.

 That background translates more than you'd expect.
 Documentation, standardization, training records, scheduling systems, managing technical complexity under pressure — I did all of that before I ever sat in the left seat.
 Now I bring it to the flight deck.